 - Use only the amount necessary

-- Have access to MSDS as required by OSHA rules.
+- Have access to SDS as required by OSHA rules.

 - Keep frequently used hazardous materials near the site of use to minimize spills/accidents